Dominic-Emond/epic-soen341projectF2023/README.md

 ### Steven Pong - Scrum Master
 The scrum master makes sure that the scrum methodology is followed appropriately and helps lead scrum meetings.

-## Installation Instructions
-There is no code yet and therefore no installation instructions yet.

 ## Git Rules
 [Wiki Page](../../wiki/Git-Rules)